 We set the high-skilled occupation as the reference occupation.
 Table 2 shows a number of specifications with different subsets of X_h and with or without time trends in the φ_k 's.
 The bottom four rows compute the linear combinations and corresponding p-values for the parameter of interest, φ_k , using the Delta-method.
 We impose the restriction that $\phi_l = 0.8$, as the regression coefficients are not statistically significant for the low-skilled.23 We cannot use the natural choice/limit of $\phi_l = 1$, as our model requires a $\phi_k < 1$ to generate unemployment differences across steady states.24 The weight on the unemployed pool for the high-skilled, when allowing for a time trend, lies between 0.376 and 0.592.
 For the simulations, we use the mid-point $\phi_k = 0.484$.
-We do the same for the middle-skilled and when considering changes in φ_h over time.
-The time trend on the middle-skilled is close to zero and not statistically significant.
-Thus, the middle-skilled parameter is $\phi_m = 0.732$ and the counterfactual highskilled parameter is $\phi{h,new} = 0.245$, implying a $\Delta{\phi_h} = 0.245 - 0.484 = -0.239$, which is used in quantitative Section 5.3 below.
+We do the same for the middle-skilled obtaining $\phi_m = 0.732$.
+The time trend on the training of the middle-skilled is close to zero and not statistically significant while the counterfactual high-skilled parameter is $\phi{h,new} = 0.245$, implying a $\Delta{\phi_h} = 0.245 - 0.484 = -0.239$ over the period considered, which is used in quantitative Section 5.3 below.

-4.2 Shocks to \hat{i}i
+4.2 Shocks to \hat{i}j

 We use two separate methods to identify a lower and an upper bound to the size of the technology shock.25 Both methods are based on the Occupational Information Network (ONET) "Task Statement" module and the "Work Activities, Intermediate Work Activities (IWA) and Detailed Work Activities" module.
 To identify the shock(s) to task in the data, we proceed as follows.
 We first map tasks to Intermediate Work Activities (IWA) in ONET.
+Then, by using the International Federation of Robotics (IFR) data, we either (1) create a match between the tasks in each occupation and the applications of robots through text mapping (text shock) or (2) make use of the mapping from Teubert, Rendall, and Dowe (2024), who use Large Language Models (LLM) to determine which tasks an IFR robot application can accomplish (GPT shock).26 Both these maps allow us to compute the number of IWA that can be performed by robots in each occupation.27 Given the current small stock of robots with respect to other types of capital in the economy, we interpret these mappings